 If you want to know more about how part 3 used to be then let’s take a look at that next.

 The old ADI part 3 – RIP

-The old part 3 ended on December 23rd 2017.
-It was replaced by the new part 3 which is the same thing as a standards check but with a different name.
+The old part 3 ended on December 23rd 2017, replaced by the new part 3 which is the same thing as a standards check but under a different name.
 The test was changed to make it more realistic and raise the standard of teaching.

 What happens on the ADI part 3 test

-On part 3 you must give two driving lessons to a senior examiner who will be playing the role of a pupil.
-For the first half hour they will play a pupil who is very new to driving.
-They’ll needs lots of help on basic topics such as going over the car controls or turning left and right.
+In part 3 you must give two driving lessons to a senior examiner playing the role of a pupil.
+For the first half-hour, they will play the role of a pupil who is very new to driving.
+They’ll need lots of help on basic topics such as going over the car controls or turning left and right.
 Because the pupil is very new you’ll have to work hard because you’re telling them how to do everything.

 In the second half an hour the examiner will play the part of a pupil who is not far from being ready for a driving test but has several weaknesses that you need to identify and sort out.
 This is a different style of teaching to the first half because instead of telling a lot you’ll be asking a lot of questions and sorting out the good answers from the bad.

 The examiner will guide you around on this test so you don’t need to know the area.
 Many people take this exam away from where they live because the waiting times used to be very long (3 to 6 months) but since 2012 the number of people training has dropped and it’s now quite easy to get tests that are just a few weeks or days away.